blockmason/credit-protocol/README.md

 ## How the Credit Protocol works

-### `CreditProtocol.sol`
+### CreditProtocol.sol

 `CreditProtocol.sol` is mainly responsible for logging issuances of credit to the Ethereum blockchain.
 Credit can be issued under the following conditions:

-- Both parties in a debt relationship cryptographically sign the elements of a credit record with the private key that corresponds to thier public address
+- Both parties in a debt relationship cryptographically sign the elements of a credit record

-- The UCAC contract which is referenced in the credit record acknowledges that the credit record is valid for the particular use case (see section [UCAC contract](#ucac-contract) for more information)
+- The UCAC contract which is referenced in the credit record acknowledges that the credit record is valid for its particular use case (see section [UCAC contract](#ucac-contract) for more information)

 - Users of the Credit Protocal have staked the UCAC contract with enough BCPT to handle the issuance of credit (see section [Stake.sol](#stakesol) for more information)

-In addition to logging issuances of credit, `CreditProtocol.sol` maintains a mapping of nonces for every pair of users that have ever entered into a credit relationship, and a mapping of balances for every user per UCAC.
+In addition to logging issuances of credit, `CreditProtocol.sol` maintains a mapping of the credit balances of all users.
+A unique user balance is maintained for every `(UCAC, user)` pair.

 #### What is logged